microsoft/vscode-docs/docs/editor/userdefinedsnippets.md

 In the example above:

-* `For Loop` is the snippet name
+* `For Loop` is the snippet name.
 * `prefix` defines how this snippet is selected from IntelliSense and tab completion.
 In this case `for`.
 * `body` is the content and either a single string or an array of strings of which each element will be inserted as separate line.
-* `description` is the description used in the IntelliSense drop down
+* `description` is the description used in the IntelliSense drop down.

-The example above has two placeholders, `${1:array}` and `${2:element}.
+The example above has two placeholders, `${1:array}` and `${2:element}`.
 You can quickly traverse them in the order of their number.
-The string after the number and colon is filled in as default.
+The string after the number and colon is used as an initial default.

+### Snippet filenames

 The file type and name define if a snippet is global or specific to a language.
+Snippets stored in a JSON file that is named after a [language identifier](/docs/languages/identifiers.md) (`<languageId>.json`) are language specific.
+For example, JavaScript-only snippets go in a `javascript.json` file.

+### Global snippets

-Snippets stored in a JSON-file that is named after a language (`<languageId>.json`) are language specific, e.g. JavaScript only snippets go in a `javascript.json` file.
-Global snippets that are applicable in different languages are stored in `<name>.code-snippets`-files, for instance `MyGlobal.code-snippets`.
-The JSON-schema of global snippets allows to define a `scope`-property which can narrow down on languages for which a snippet is applicable.
+Global snippets that are applicable whenever you are editing and are stored in `<name>.code-snippets` files, for example `MyGlobal.code-snippets`.
+The JSON schema of global snippets allows you to define a `scope` property which can filter the languages (based on [language identifier](/docs/languages/identifiers.md)) for which a snippet is applicable.

 The sample below is the `For Loop` again but this time it is scoped to JavaScript *and* TypeScript.